dougzilla32/CancelForPromiseKit/README.md

 CancellablePromiseKit provides clear and concise cancellation extensions for [PromiseKit]

-PromiseKit includes basic support for cancellation.
-CancellablePromiseKit extends this to make cancelling promises straightforward.
+While PromiseKit includes basic support for cancellation, CancellablePromiseKit extends this to make cancelling promises and their associated tasks straightforward.

 This README has the same structure as the PromiseKit README, with cancellation added to the sample code blocks: